jmerle/glo-web-clipper/README.md

 Node.js: 10.15.0
 Yarn: 1.13.0

-Third-party libraries that can be found in the minified extension:
+Third-party libraries that can be found in the extension:
 - [webextension-polyfill 0.4.0](https://github.com/mozilla/webextension-polyfill/blob/0.4.0/src/browser-polyfill.js)

 Package the extension by `cd`'ing into the source code submission directory, installing the dependencies with `yarn` and packaging with `yarn package`.
 The result can be found in the dist/ directory.